The National Lottery Draws

 The National Lottery Results (previously The National Lottery Live, The National Lottery Draw, The National Lottery Stars and The National Lottery Draws) is the television programme that broadcasts the drawing of the National Lottery in the United Kingdom.

 History

 The programme launched on 19 November 1994 on BBC One, and was initially broadcast live on Saturday nights, before expanding to Wednesday nights in 1997 and Friday nights in 2008.
 From January 2013 to December 2016, the programme aired only on Saturday nights.
-Since January 2017, the live draws are no longer broadcast on television and are available to watch online at the National Lottery website and YouTube.
+Since January 2017, the live draws are no longer broadcast on television and are available to watch online at the National Lottery website and on YouTube.